karlkhalaf/text-parsing-project/README.md

 ## Acknowledgement

-We acknowledge using AI-assisted tools, mainly Codex, for debugging help, code review, LaTeX editing, and benchmark/plotting support.
-All algorithmic choices, implementation details, and final explanations are reviewed and understood by the team.
+We acknowledge using AI-assisted tools for debugging help, code review, LaTeX editing, and benchmark/plotting support.